Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

   PHP 5.5.6, MySQL 5.6.14, Apache 2.4.7 (XAMPP for Linux 1.8.3-2)
   Browsers: IE8, IE11 and FireFox (v26.0, v27.0), Chrome (32.0.1700.102 m)

   NOTE!
-This wysiwyg bundle should work with IE11 native mode.
+This wysiwyg bundle should work with IE11 native mode ("Edge").
-        If you have problems with IE11 and this extension, you can try to modify "Tools=>Compatibility View settings" setting "Display intranet sites in compatibility view" in case your wiki is internal or add site name to the list if it is external.
-In case wysiwyg thinks that browser is incompatible, editing mode will revert to wikieditor.
+        Compatibility view mode should not be selected with IE11 for your wiki site.

 ================